erikgeo/msfs_g36_project/README.md

   - Max pitch and bank angles adjusted for smoother AP behaviour
   - Added maximum and minimum IAS_ref speeds for FLC mode
   - Adjusted autopilot PIDs
-* Integration with the Working Title G1000 mod, with customized ENGINE, LEAN and SYSTEM pages.
+* Integration with the Working Title NXi mod, with customized ENGINE, LEAN and SYSTEM pages.
 * Completely redone G1000 annunciators: all annunciators of the real G36 were implemented (except for door open warnings)
 * Corrected fuel gauge scale